White House adviser 'counseled' after brand promotion

 —

-Associated Press writers Michelle Price in Salt Lake City, Catherine Lucey and Chad Day in Washington and Anne D’Innocenzio and Matthew Ott in New York contributed to this report.
+Associated Press writers Michelle Price in Salt Lake City, Catherine Lucey and Chad Day in Washington and Anne D’Innocenzio, Matthew Ott and David Bauder in New York contributed to this report.